markholster/etm/etm-documentation/docs/searching/search-result-widget.md

 When clicking on the apply button the query will be automatically executed again and the results are then presented in the way you desired.
 The layout of your result table will also be stored in a search template and in the queries stored in the [Search history widget](search-result-widget.md).

 ## Downloading results
 If you want to export your search results you can download them as .csv or .xlsx file.
-By clicking the download icon in the result table header a screen will be shown that gives you some download options.
+When selecting `Download results` from the context menu a popup will be shown giving you some download options.
 You can select to include the payload in the download and change the number of rows you want to be exported.
 Besides the payload the columns that are configured in the result table will be included.
 Be aware that an Enterprise Telemetry Monitor administrator can set a maximum number of rows that can be exported.

 When clicking the Download button your export will be presented as downloadable file.